 Top international activewear brands including ASICS, Lululemon, Under Armour, New Balance, and The North Face have launched promotional campaigns on this app.

-- Brands can sponsor fitness classes on Keep to reach fitness-lover communities on the app.
-There are some popular trainers on Keep who publish their training classes or diet tips… These are seen as KOLs who can cooperate with brands to promote products for specific fitness modules.
+Brands can sponsor fitness classes on Keep to reach fitness-lover communities on the app.
+There are some popular trainers on Keep who publish their training classes or diet tips… These are seen as KOLs who can cooperate with brands to promote products for specific fitness modules in the fitness sector.

-- Keep’s Instagram-style social media component that allows fitness fanatics to show off their progress provides brands with the opportunity to create social campaigns featuring celebrities, contests, or event promotions.
+Keep’s Instagram-style social media component that allows fitness enthusiasts to show off their progress provides brands with the opportunity to create social campaigns featuring celebrities, contests, or event promotions.

 When Under Armour sponsored Tom Brady’s visit to China in June, it launched a Keep campaign that asked users to write a personal “Exercise Manifesto” for the chance to win an Under Armour shirt.